junsoukchoi/scFM/README.md

 - [Example](#example)

-The R package `scFM` implements an efficient data-augmented Gibbs sampler for scFM, a novel Bayesian segmented Gaussian copula factor model for single-cell sequencing data.
+The R package `scFM` implements an efficient data-augmented Gibbs sampler for scFM (Choi et al., 2025+), a novel Bayesian segmented Gaussian copula factor model for single-cell sequencing data.
 This method enables factor analysis of single-cell sequencing data by effectively addressing challenges such as inflated low counts (dropout) and high skewness in the data, while also automatically determining the number of latent factors.

+**Reference:**

+Choi, J., Chung, H. C., Gaynanova, I., & Ni, Y. (2025+).
+Bayesian segmented Gaussian copula factor model for single-cell sequencing data.

 ## Installation